 The data map has changed – it’s time for a new hedge fund model.

-Part 2: Be sure to come back to Hedge IT on Thursday, July 10 for the second part to this article, which examines the new data model firms should look to leverage: one that supports processing, normalization, historical and defensive measures.
-If you can't wait until Thursday, you can download Liquid Holdings' complete whitepaper, The New Reality, here.
+Part 2: Be sure to read part two this article, which examines the new data model firms should look to leverage: one that supports processing, normalization, historical and defensive measures.

 Photo Credit: Liquid Holdings